mpetason/vcluster_101/vCluster-101/step2/text.md

 `kubectx`{{exec}}

-Since we're still on the host cluster we can also list the namespaces to see how they will differ from the vCluster.
+Then we can take a look at the CRDs and Namspaces that exist in the vCluster.

+`kubectl get crd`{{exec}}

 `kubectl get namespaces`{{exec}}

 We can also list the virtual clusters that have been created.

 `vcluster list`{{exec}}

-Time to connect to the vCluser.

-`vcluster connect demo --namespace demo`{{exec}}

-Now let's list the namespaces again to see that we are in a new Kubernetes Cluster (a virtual cluster).

-`kubectl get namespaces`{{exec}}